 While man has traveled over the waves for millennia, it has only been in modern times that we have gotten the chance to explore underneath the surface.
-While the hobbyist inventors designed the earliest submarines in the 1500s, the subs of the 20th century have been technologically sophisticated machines developed by engineers and built in massive shipyards.
+The history of submarines is a fascinating subject.
+Hobbyist inventors designed the earliest submarines in the 1500s; however, the subs of the 20th century have turned into technologically sophisticated machines developed by engineers and built in massive shipyards.

 Each generation of submarines brings about new technology.
 Following the first adventures in submarine warfare in World War I, plenty of attention was paid to increase the abilities of navies under the waves.
 Power plants were developed that took submarines from hours or days of work in the deep to weeks and months.
 Battery volume was increased, and diesel engines were made to run more efficiently.